conda/.github/profile/README.md

     classDef github fill:#24292f,stroke:none,color:#fff
 ```

 Note that projects may also be directly added to the conda organization upon request to the steering council.
-For more details please read [Incorporate a Software Project into the main conda Organization](https://github.com/conda-incubator/governance#incorporate-a-software-project-into-the-main-conda-organization).
+For more details, please read [Incorporate a Software Project into the main conda Organization](https://github.com/conda-incubator/governance#incorporate-a-software-project-into-the-main-conda-organization).

 ### Important Repositories